Ludonovan/CMPE412FinalProject/README.md

 #### Features:
+- Basic GUI using tkinter
+- Account Registration and login
-- "Account" Registration and Login with multifactor authentication through email using GMail SMTP server.
+- Multifactor authentication through email using GMail SMTP server.
-- Passwords hashed using SHA256 and a generated salt value.
+- Passwords hashing using SHA256 and a generated salt value.
 - Encryption of username and email using Fernet.
 - Database to store user data using SQLite.
+- Loading of sensitive data in '.env' files using dotenv
+  - Ensures credentials are not hardcoded

-#### Future Improvements
+#### Future Improvements:
-- Check for valididity of emails during registration
-- Check that passwords are strong passwords (10+ chars, uppercase, nums, special char)
-  - Update UI with password strength
-- Make sure 2 people cant use the same email
-- Reset password feature
+- Implement a reset password feature
+- Implement better database so things aren't stored locally
+- Implement better key storage
+- Improve error messages